MaxITService/AIVORelay-relay/messaging-contract.md

-# Handy Connector Messaging Protocol
+# AivoRelay Messaging Protocol

-This document defines the HTTP protocol for external applications to send messages and files to the Handy Connector browser extension.
+This document defines the HTTP protocol for external applications to send messages and files to the AivoRelay browser extension.
 Any HTTP server implementing this contract can control the extension.

 ## Overview